Lectionary Bible Studies and Sermons

 In this story, in fact in all Jesus' exorcisms, we see the activity of God gaining control over a creation separated from him and now hostile to him, a creation subject to dark forces.
 These hostile powers are brought under God's rule by an authoritative word from the divine man, Jesus.

 Believers tend to divide into two groups when confronted with the issue of salvation.
-Some are Calvinist (God chooses us) and others are Arminian (we choose God).
+Some are Calvinist (God chooses us) while others are Arminian (we choose God).
 Is it both?
 One of the hot issues of debate is whether it is possible to lose our salvation.
 A Calvinist will argue "once saved always saved."
 Yet, scripture does warn us that we can lose our salvation, at least in theory.
-We can choose to walk with Christ or choose not to walk with him.
+We can choose to walk with Christ, or choose not to walk with him.
 The interesting fact is that Arminius, unlike his followers, was not convinced that a regenerate believer could lose their faith.
 Having once tasted Christ, who could cast him away?

 Discussion